-CAWD retained CDCI under a fixed-sum purchase order agreement to perform the routine (annual) survey of the in and underwater portions of the wastewater conveyance pipeline outfall.
+CAWD retained CDCI under a fixed-sum (not to exceed) purchase order agreement to perform the routine (annual) survey of the underwater portions of the wastewater conveyance pipeline outfall.

 CDCI has performed the annual survey for the past several years, and thus we are sensitive to detecting any subtle changes from previous observations.
+For the 2023 survey, as continuity the survey divers were the same personnel as the preceding year (2022).